-You can fake the look of colorful tile for less than $20 using heavyweight scrapbook paper.
-To do, apply each sheet one at a time using a water resistant decoupage glue and sealer such as Mod Podge Outdoor.
-When it's time to remove your creation, spray it down with water to make peeling off easier.Continue to 11 of 14 below.
+You can fake the look of colorful tile for less than $20, using heavyweight scrapbook paper.
+Apply each sheet, one at a time, using water-resistant decoupage glue and sealer, such as Mod Podge Outdoor.
+When it's time to remove your creation, spray it down with water to make peeling it off easier.Continue to 10 of 12 below.

 So you love glass mosaic backsplashes, but your landlord won't let you install one in your rental.
 No problem!
 The backsplash above was created using a product called Smart Tiles.
-While it looks like the real deal, it's easy to remove vinyl.Continue to 13 of 14 below.
+While it looks like the real deal, it's easy-to-remove vinyl.Continue to 12 of 12 below.

 Chalkboard Paint Backsplash